Rapid part replacement with Figure 4® technology

 The need for speed

 Along with geometric accuracy, print speed and material suitability are key.
 The prospect of performing a lasting custom repair job in a single day is highly appealing to increasing aircraft readiness and availability for same-day mission use.
-Before that capability can be celebrated however, UDRI is rolling up its sleeves to methodically identify and solve potential issues to pave the way for adoption of DLP by the USAF, other DoD (Department of Defense) agencies, and more.
+Before that capability can be celebrated however, UDRI is rolling up its sleeves to methodically identify and solve potential issues to pave the way for adoption of Figure 4 technology by the USAF, other DoD (Department of Defense) agencies, and more.

 Experts in every corner